This page should give an overview of the current features used to secure OpenWrt.

 In addition to running processes under different users, it is possible to put them into a own chroot environment where they can only access a limited number of resources which are needed by this daemon.

-Like every Linux distribution LEDE ships a lot of different components and researcher constantly find security problem in them.
+Like every Linux distribution, OpenWrt ships a lot of different components and researchers constantly find security problem in them.
 For example between January and June 2017 over 300 security issues where found and fixed in the Linux kernel.
-The projects behind openssl, samba, mbedtls and many other applications and libraries shipping versions which are fixing severe security problems multiple times a year which have to get addressed by the LEDE project.
+The projects behind OpenSSL, samba, mbedtls and many other applications and libraries shipping versions which are fixing severe security problems multiple times a year which have to get addressed by the OpenWrt project.

-When we get informed by a security problem in some third party application, like from the press, for form some announcement mail or form the upstream project, we try to integrate the fix into the LEDE master code based and also backport it to the latest release branch.
-Sometimes only the minimal patch which fixes the problem gets backported, sometime the next minor version of the application is used.
+When we get informed by a security problem in some third party application, like from the press, or from some announcement mail or form the upstream project, we try to integrate the fix into the OpenWrt master code based and also backport it to the latest release branch.
+Sometimes only the minimal patch which fixes the problem gets backported, sometimes the next minor version of the application is used.

 In addition we use this uscan tool which checks if new versions of some application are available and the maintainer of such an application gets a mail notification.
 Then the maintainer should check if this new version contains important updates. uscan is also able to check for CVE numbers, but this does not work very reliable. https://sdwalker.github.io/uscan

-For our released version all the shared user space applications (e.g. openssl, samba, mbedtls) are rebuild after someone pushed an update to the repository.
-After they are rebuild they are automatically getting shipped to the user who can install them on their devices with opkg.
+For our released versions, all the shared userspace applications (e.g. openssl, samba, mbedtls) are rebuilt after someone pushed an update to the repository.
+After they are rebuilt, they are automatically getting shipped to the user who can install them on their devices with opkg.

 TODO: extend opkg